tara-sullivan/hcs/hcs/readme.md

 Replication instructions for the completion surveys can be found in the `data/ipeds/c/`; see the readme in that folder for more information.
 Replication instructions for graduation surveys can be found in `data/ipeds/gr/`; see the readme in that folder for more information.

+The IPEDS graduation survey (in `ipeds/gr/`) and ACS data (in `acs/`) are sparse.
+I may not use these data in the final version of this project.
+For a detailed example of how I structure complete data projects, see the IPEDS completion surveys, located in `ipeds/c/`)

 ### img/
     * code/
     * PGF plots code